DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>Sasha clears her throat.
 “We require a pair of mops, Master Belview," she says politely.
 “There’s been a bit of a spill."</p>
 </div>

-The man is the **mongrelfolk** Cyrus Belview, and is as described in <span class="citation">K62.
+The man is the **mongrelfolk** Cyrus Belview, and is largely as described in <span class="citation">K62.
 Servants’ Hall (p.
 76)</span>.
+However, Cyrus has only served Strahd for a few months.
 He is irritated to have been interrupted, but absentmindedly tells Sasha that he "left the brooms in the wine cellar."

 > [!profile]+ **Profile: Cyrus Belview**
 > **Roleplaying Information**